networksecurityvodoo/keycloak_tests_and_examples/README.md

 Contents:
 * Keycloak Administration and Setup Guides
 * Keycloak Themes
-* Keycloak Automation Skripts in Python and Shell-Script
+* Keycloak automation scripts in Python and Shell-Script

 Supported Keycloak Versions: 11.0.0 and above